-An Analysis of Repair by a Nerve Connector as an Alternative for Direct Repair in Peripheral Nerve Injury
+Repair using a nerve connector as an alternative for Direct repair in peripheral nerve injury

 Introduction

-Nerve injuries impose a heavy burden on patients’ quality of life.
-Though direct epineurium and perineurium sutures are the classic techniques most commonly used for peripheral nerve injury, they are often accompanied with undesirable tension and their surgical outcomes are less than satisfactory.(1)(2)(3)(4) Such could be due to misalignments such as miss direction, overlapping and buckling of axons, ingrowth of scar tissue into the repair site and tension-induced ischemia around the stumps, all leading to poor fascicular coaptation.(5) To overcome these problems, several newer technologies such as connector repair have been considered.(6)
+Nerve injuries can impose a heavy burden on patients’ quality of life.
+Although direct epineurial and perineurial sutures are commonly used for peripheral nerve injury, they are often accompanied by undesirable tension and their surgical outcomes can be less than satisfactory.1-4 These sutures can cause axon misalignments (such as misdirection, overlapping, and buckling), scar tissue ingrowth into the repair site, or tension-induced ischemia around the stumps, all of which can lead to poor fascicular coaptation.5 To overcome these problems, several newer methods, such as connector repair, have been considered.6

-Previous studies have suggested that utilizing a nerve conduit as a connector for peripheral nerve repair, covering the repair site and leaving a very short gap between the stumps, provides outcomes that are equivalent to, or better than, direct suture repair.(7)(8)(9) It is generally considered that nerves regenerate along the length of the nerve conduit in a selective manner such that the proximal motor nerves migrate to join the distal motor nerves.(10)(11) The intentional gap in the connector is known to provide an area for selective reinnervation encouraging natural re-growth preventing the forementioned misalignments.
+Previous studies have suggested that using a nerve conduit as a connector (covering the repair site and leaving a very short gap between the stumps) for peripheral nerve repair provides outcomes that are equivalent to, or better than, those of direct suture repair.7-9 Nerves generally regenerate along the length of the nerve conduit in a selective manner, with proximal motor nerves migrating to join distal motor nerves.10,11 The intentional gap in the connector provides an area for this selective reinnervation, thus encouraging natural regrowth while preventing the aforementioned misalignments.

-Connector also provides a physical barrier preventing infiltration of scar tissue in effect allowing diffusion of nutrients to the healing repair site.(12)(13) The barrier prevents the potential uncontrolled sprouting to the outside of the coaptation site(12) while the additional length relocates the sutures away from the coaptation site reducing the risk of tension and tension-induced ischemia around the stumps.
-The use of connectors also reduces the number of sutures required for the nerve coaptation, which potentially reduces surgical time.(6)(12)
+The connector also provides a physical barrier to prevent the infiltration of scar tissue, allowing the diffusion of nutrients to the repair site.12,13 This barrier prevents any potential uncontrolled sprouting outside the coaptation site,12 and its length relocates the sutures away from the coaptation site, thus reducing the risk of tension and tension-induced ischemia around the stumps.
+The use of a connector also decreases the number of sutures required for nerve coaptation, which may reduce surgical time.6,12

-While the employment of nerve conduit as a nerve connector has been known to achieve outcomes equivalent to, or better than direct suture repair, its underlying mechanism and how the axons behave in the conduit still remain unclear.
-The present study investigates the peripheral nerve repair mechanism inside an artificial nerve conduit through a short gap.
-Serial in-vivo imaging using transgenic mice which constitutively express YFP fluorescence and analysis of gene expressions at the repair site were conducted while varioius histomorphometric measurements were taken.
-The results were compared against the direct suture repair counter-part and the control.
-The final recovery was quantified through functional assessments.
+The use of a nerve conduit as a connector has reportedly achieved outcomes equivalent to, or better than, those produced by direct suture repair; however, the underlying mechanisms of the conduit and the response of the axons in it remain unclear.
+In the present study, we investigate the peripheral nerve repair mechanisms of an artificial nerve conduit across a short gap.
+To do this, we performed serial in vivo imaging of transgenic mice that constitutively express yellow fluorescent protein (YFP), analyzed gene expression at the repair site, and recorded various histomorphometric measurements.
+We compared all conduit repair findings against their direct suture repair counterparts and against the control.
+Final recovery was quantified through functional assessments.

-Materials and Methods
+Methods

 Preparation of nerve conduit

-Bioabsorbable PGA conduit filled with collagen in honeycomb-like structure (Nerbridge, Toyobo Co.
-Ltd. Fig. 1A) used in this study are commercially available and have been approved as a medical device for clinical practice by the Japanese Government since 2013.
-This artificial nerve was selected for this study for its robustness.
-The tube was made of PGA fiber mesh, permeable for particles smaller than 600 KD, with the inner diameter of 1 mm and the length of 55 ± 5 mm, designed to biodegrade 3 months after transplantation in vivo.(14) For the present study, only the outer cylinder without the inner honeycomb shaped collagen was used(14) after soaking in saline for 5 minutes.(15)
+For the present study, we used a bioabsorbable polyglycolic acid (PGA) conduit filled with collagen in a honeycomb-like structure (Nerbridge, Toyobo Co.
+Ltd.; Fig. 1A); this product is commercially available and has been approved by the Japanese government as a medical device for clinical practice since 2013.
+We selected this artificial nerve for its robustness.
+The tube was made of PGA fiber mesh that was permeable to particles smaller than 600 KD.
+It had an inner diameter of 1 mm and a length of 55 ± 5 mm, and was designed to biodegrade 3 months after transplantation in vivo.14 For this study, only the outer cylinder without the inner honeycomb-shaped collagen was used,14 after being soaked in saline for 5 min.15

-Experimental Animals
+Experimental animals